tyson-hu/Food-Scanner-App/docs/development/testing.md

 ## 🧪 Testing Strategy

-This document provides comprehensive testing guidelines for the Food Scanner iOS app.
+This document provides comprehensive testing guidelines for the Calry iOS app.

 ## 🎯 Testing Philosophy